Pixel Service Integration Guide

 ui_t=other3&ui_v={sessionId}

-The session ID is not tied to a real user identity — it exists only to group events within a single browsing session.
-If the user later provides their email (for example, on a conversion confirmation page), include both identifiers so Rokt can associate the session with a known user:
+The identifier stored in localStorage is not tied to a real user identity — it is a stable anonymous ID that persists across visits so returning users are recognized as the same user rather than as new ones.
+If the user later provides their email (for example, on a conversion confirmation page), include both identifiers so Rokt can associate all prior anonymous activity with the now-known user:

 ui_t=other3,email&ui_v={sessionId},j.smith%40example.com